betaglot/plantabeta/docs/guide/What/WhatTreePlanting.md

 <!--  -->
 ::: details How much are Planters paid per tree?

 The "centage" for each tree planted usually ranges from 15 to 18 cents in British Columbia.
-Sometimes it can go as high as 45 cents for very difficult or inaccessible Eco.
+Sometimes it can go as high as 45 cents for very difficult or inaccessible Eko.

 :::